-Welcome ladies and gentlemen to the 11th Annual 3rd Degree Awards.
+Welcome ladies and gentlemen to the Twelfth Annual 3rd Degree Awards.
 The 3rd Degree Awards were created in 1998, with the addition of the Spark award in 1999, and the Ember Award in 2006.
-This year there seemed to be more clear cut choices than in some years past.

 Napalm Award (MVP)

 Some things are just irrefutable, 18 goals this season means Cooper is the Napalm Award winner as team MVP.
 A strong second half gave Ricchetti an outside shot at this award, but when a striker ties the club’s single season goal scoring mark it’s a lock.
 Cooper’s four game winning goals tied for tops in MLS.